CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

   entity was given that number by mistake in the 8.2 datasets sent to participants. see the comparison section in nordcan.R.
-- there have been some changes in the entities. see section Specification Entities in the manual.
+- there have been some changes in the entities. see section Entities in NORDCAN in the manual.

 ### Beta contact info